RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Experiments

 \textbf{Quantitative Comparisons.} We compare the proposed methods with others in terms of F-measure scores, MAE scores, and PR-curves.
-And we have verified the effectiveness of our method on three datasets, and the quantitative results are shown in Fig. ~\ref{PRF} (left).
-We take PoolNet ~\cite{abs-1904-09569} as our baseline.
+And we have verified the effectiveness of our method on three datasets, and the quantitative results are shown in Fig.~\ref{PRF}.
+We take PoolNet~\cite{abs-1904-09569} as our baseline.
 Fig.~\ref{PRF} shows the results on VT821, VT1000 and VT5000, and our method performs best in F-measure.
-Compared with the baseline PoolNet, with the help of thermal infrared branch, our model outperforms PoolNet by a large margin of $5.5\%$ - $9.9\%$ on three RGBT datasets(VT821, VT1000 and VT5000).
-Compared with the method PiCANet~\cite{LiuH018} that also uses attention mechanism, our F-measure value achieves $1.5\%$ gain and MAE value is $0.1\%$ more than it on VT821 dataset.
+Compared with the baseline PoolNet, with the synergy of thermal infrared branch, our model outperforms PoolNet by a large margin of 5.5\%-9.9\% on three RGBT datasets(VT821, VT1000 and VT5000).
+Compared with the method PiCANet~\cite{LiuH018} that also uses attention mechanism, our F-measure value achieves $1.5\%$ gains and MAE value is $0.1\%$ more than it on VT821 dataset.
 On VT1000 dataset, our F-measure value outperforms PiCANet~\cite{LiuH018} with $5.9\%$ and MAE value is $2.6\%$ less than it.
 On VT5000 dataset, our F-measure value outperforms PiCANet~\cite{LiuH018} with $7.5\%$ and MAE value is $1.8\%$ less than it.
 As a method with high performance, CPD~\cite{WuSH19} proposes a new Cascaded Partial Decoder framework for salient object detection, through integrating features of deeper layers and discarding larger resolution features of shallower layers to achieve fast and accurate salient object detection.
 Our F-measure value outperforms CPD~\cite{WuSH19} with $1.8\%$ and MAE value is $0.2\%$ less than it on VT821 dataset, our F-measure value outperforms it with $0.9\%$ and MAE value is $0.3\%$ less than it on VT1000 dataset.
 On VT5000 dataset, our F-measure value outperforms CPD~\cite{WuSH19} with $1.6\%$ and MAE value is $0.1\%$ more than it.
 The EGNet~\cite{abs-1908-08297} is the latest approach among the compared methods, composed of three parts: edge feature extraction, feature extraction of salient object and one-to-one guidance module.
 The edge feature can help to locate the object and make the object boundary more accurate.
 From Fig.~\ref{PRF}, we can see the results on VT1000 dataset.
 And F-measure value of our method is $0.6\%$ higher than EGNet and its MAE value is $0.1\%$ lower than our method.
 Same as above, the results of our method and other state-of-the-arts are shown in Fig.~\ref{PRF}(right).
-Compared with the baseline PoolNet, our F-measure value achieves $9.9\%$ gain and MAE value is $3.3\%$ less, and compared with best method EGNet~\cite{abs-1908-08297} , F-measure value of our method is $2.4\%$ higher than EGNet~\cite{abs-1908-08297} and its MAE value is $0.3\%$ lower than our method on VT5000.
-Compared with EGNet~\cite{abs-1908-08297}, our method has these merits: (1): Our method can also sharpen the edge of the salient object without using additional edge detection model; (2) The global guidance flow derived from PPM can make good use of the global context information and better locate the salient object; (3) With the help of the thermal infrared branch, we can make use of the complementary information of the two modalities to better deal with various challenges in salient object detection.
-This shows that our method is still optimal in general for RGBT SOD. \textbf{PR Curves.} In addition to the results shown in the above three tables, we also show the PR curves on three datasets.
-As shown in Fig.\ref{PRF}, it can be seen that the PR curve (red) obtained by our method are particularly prominent compared with all previous methods.
-When the recall score is close to 1, our accuracy score is much higher than compared methods.
-This also shows that the truth-positive rate of our saliency maps are higher than compared methods.
+Compared with the baseline PoolNet, our F-measure value achieves $9.9\%$ gains and MAE value is $3.3\%$ less, and compared with best method EGNet~\cite{abs-1908-08297} , F-measure value of our method is $2.4\%$ higher than EGNet~\cite{abs-1908-08297} and its MAE value is $0.3\%$ lower than our method on VT5000.
+Compared with EGNet~\cite{abs-1908-08297}, our method has these merits: (1) Our method can refine the edge of the salient object without using additional edge detection model; (2) The global guidance flow derived from PPM can make good use of the global context information and better locate the salient object; (3) With the help of the thermal infrared branch, we can make use of the complementary information of the two modalities to better deal with various challenges in salient object detection.
+This shows that our method is still optimal in general for RGBT SOD.